alumio-int/spryker-templates/README.md

   - Akeneo - Families to Alumio Storage
   - Akeneo - Family Variants to Alumio Storage
 - Verify that storages have been updated by going to "Storages"

+### Fetching and transforming Akeneo products

+- In Alumio, go to "Transformers | Akeneo - Product - Fetch and restructure to Alumio Base"
+- Run the transformer tester with an empty object as input

+### Fetching and transforming Akeneo product models

+- In Alumio, go to "Transformers | Akeneo - ProductModel - Fetch and restructure to Alumio Base"
+- Run the transformer tester with an empty object as input

+### Transform product models to Spryker Abstract products

+- In Alumio, go to "Transformers | Spryker - Alumio Base Product to Spryker Product (Abstract)"
+- Select the test named "Sample" and run it.

+### Transform products to Spryker Concrete products

+- In Alumio, go to "Transformers | Spryker - Alumio Base Product to Spryker Product (Concrete)"
+- Select the test named "Sample" and run it.